parj/AddOnJavaAntTasks/README.md

     					new uk.co.firstzero.xml.ModifyPath(path: "//author", value:"ToDo")]
     }

-Run `antXPathTask`
+Run `gradle antXPathTask`

-## XML DIFF - Diffs two directories containing xml files.
+## XML DIFF
+Diffs two directories containing xml files.
 Each directory must have the same name and number of files as the other

     xmlUnitArgs {
     	resultDirectory = projectDir.toString() + "/src/test/resources/xml/AntXMLUnitTest";